-Using a CT scan, TBI lesions can also be classified by their pathological features including extra-axial or intra-axial.
-Extra-axial lesions refer to injuries that occur outside of the brain but inside the skull while intra-axial lesions refers to injuries that happen inside the brain tissue.
-Results from these injuries can be diffuse or focal or both depending on the severity of the injury.
+Using a CT scan, TBI lesions can also be classified by their pathological features, including extra-axial or intra-axial.
+Extra-axial lesions refer to injuries that occur outside of the brain but inside the skull while intra-axial lesions refer to injuries that happen inside the brain tissue.
+Results from these injuries can be diffuse or focal or both depending on the severity of the damage.

 Symptoms of Diffuse injuries include edema (brain swelling) and damage to white matter tracts, cerebral hemispheres, and axons (diffuse axonal).
 Focal injuries, on the other hand, occur mostly in the orbitofrontal cortex and temporal lobes resulting in behavioral changes, problems with decision-making, language difficulties, and decision-making skills.

 Focal lesions such as Hematomas result in the rapid collections of blood around the brain and can result in an Intracerebral hemorrhage stroke,subdural hematoma (bleeding between arachnoid mater & dura), subarachnoid hemorrhage (bleeding between arachnoid membrane and the pia mater), epidural hematoma (bleeding into dura matter) or intraventricular hemorrhage (bleeding in ventricles).

 For Acute stages of TBI or injuries that occurred paying sports, maintaining proper blood flow to the brain is critical to avoid brain herniation and seizures.
-In this stage Decompressive craniectomy (DC) can be used to relive intracranial pressure along with hyperbaric oxygen therapies to ensure proper oxygen supplies are maintained.
-Neuroimaging from brain scans are also used to better target therapies using analgesics, Sedatives,paralytic agents and sometimes hypertonic saline to reduce swelling, regulate body temperature, hypotension, reduce risk of heart failure or avoid electrolyte imbalances.
+In this stage, Decompressive craniectomy (DC) can be used to relieve intracranial pressure along with hyperbaric oxygen therapies to ensure proper oxygen supplies are maintained.
+Neuroimaging from brain scans are also used to better target therapies using analgesics, Sedatives, paralytic agents and sometimes hypertonic saline to reduce swelling, regulate body temperature, hypotension, reduce risk of heart failure or avoid electrolyte imbalances.

 Reverse Damage From Brain Injury – Stop Concussions

 Neural Cell Replacement Therapy

-In much more severe instances of traumatic brain related injuries such as Chronic traumatic encephalopathy (CTE) there are complications that can be fatal.
+In much more severe instances of traumatic brain-related injuries such as Chronic traumatic encephalopathy (CTE), some complications can be fatal.
 While the rigorousness of the TBI